AmigaLabs/libs-ports/openjpeg/README.md

 ```

 The clib that will be used while compiling can be selected by using the `LIBC=` argument.
-Valid options are newlib, clib2 and clib4
+Valid options are newlib (default), clib2 and clib4
 ```
 make build LIBC=clib4
 ```